About the VSPC

 The Vermont System Planning Committee – VSPC – is a collaborative process, established in 2007, for addressing electric grid reliability planning .
 Its purpose is to ensure all options to solve grid reliability issues get full, fair and timely consideration, and the most cost effective solution gets chosen, whether it is a poles-and-wires upgrade, energy efficiency, demand response, generation, or a hybrid.

 The VSPC process provides transparency, public involvement and collaboration to grid planning

 - A transparent reliability planning process through public meetings and this website.

-- Public involvement in planning through the appointment of four public members by the Public Service Board.
+- Public involvement in planning through the appointment of four public members by the Public Utility Commission.
 Public members represent residential customers, commercial customers, an environmental organization and generation developers.

 - A high level of public involvement in the planning process based on recognized principles for effective public engagement.

 - A long-term planning horizon of 20 years.

 - Advisory votes regarding which utilities are responsible for projects and how costs are allocated for non-transmission alternatives.